 Most routers come with a security system commonly called a "firewall."
 A router's firewall makes sure that the traffic entering or exiting your network is safe.

 Firewalls aren't smart systems, though, and don't always get it right.
 Some firewall settings restrict the type of traffic that the Circle device creates, and this can prevent the Circle device from communicating with our remote servers.

 - Inability to remotely manage your Circle device when not at home

 - Problems with Circle Go devices not updating properly outside of your home

 Modifying your firewall settings

-For help with accessing your router's configuration and finding the appropriate settings, please get in touch with your router manufacturer or ISP and refer to their manual or documented instructions.
-Typically these changes can be made after opening a certain IP address in your browser and logging in with credentials usually supplied by the router manufacturer or ISP.
+For help with accessing your router's configuration and finding the appropriate settings, please get in touch with your router manufacturer or ISP (internet service provider) and refer to their manual or documented instructions.
+Typically these changes can be made right through a web browser by entering a special value into the browser's search bar and logging in with credentials usually supplied by the router manufacturer or ISP.